PlantWave logo

 All articles

-Getting the most out of your MIDI synth with PlantWaveUpdated a year ago
+Getting the most out of your MIDI synth with PlantWaveUpdated 2 years ago

 Scaling, MIDI routing, CC mapping and polyphony settings can take your plant music to the next level.
 Let's dive in a little deeper.